-In the eCommerce industry, you’re always looking for ways to increase sales, retain customers, and improve the conversion rates of your product pages.
+In retail, you’re always looking for ways to increase sales, retain customers, and improve the conversion rates of your product pages.
 Sadly, eCommerce companies often focus too much on driving new traffic and generating new buyers.
 In fact, they could increase their revenue more quickly by catering to existing customers.

-If you run a mid or large-sized eCommerce store, increasing your Average Order Value (AOV) by just a few cents per order can have a profound impact on your bottom line.
-By working to optimize your AOV, you can generate reliable growth without having to increase marketing budgets or make radical changes to your marketing or sales strategies.
-It also plays a large role in determining Customer Lifetime Value.
+If you run a mid or large-sized eCommerce store, increasing your Average Order Value (AOV) by just a few cents per order can profoundly impact your bottom line.
+By optimizing your AOV, you can generate reliable growth without increasing marketing budgets or making radical changes to your marketing or sales strategies.
+It also plays a large role in determining Customer Lifetime Value (CLV).

 Before we dive into the strategies that you can use to increase the value of your average order, let’s start with its definition:

-One of the big factors Average Order Value is the average amount of money spent per transaction on your website.
+One of the big factors for AOV the average amount of money spent per transaction on your website.
 The formula is simple:

-Total Revenue / Number of Orders = Average Order Value
+Total Revenue / Number of Orders = AOV

 To increase the average value of each order, you’ll have to convince customers to add more items to their cart before checking out.
 There are a few strategies that you can use to reliably increase your average order size: